GhostCoder22/SDL_Widgets/README.md

 # SDL_Widgets
 Preliminary testing of SDL_Widgets's internal storage.
-Does absolutely other than simple title operations and tests those operations for now.
+Does absolutely other than simple operations and tests those operations for now.